 The First World War was a turning point for Pacific Islanders because we came to understand ourselves as being part of and having a role to play in a global community.
 I think for Pacific Islanders in New Zealand the centenary of the Gallipoli landings and ANZAC Day is far from a celebration of war, but rather a time to acknowledge sacrifice and loss.
 The need to know if there were Pacific Islanders at Gallipoli is perhaps part of a desire of Pacific peoples in New Zealand to be acknowledged as part of the national commemorations, which are so focused on the Gallipoli campaign.
 Of course the Pacific Islands story begins before Gallipoli.

-A sign that our communities are coming to grips with our history and thinking about it critically is reflected in the exhibition Disrupting The Narrative: Art Not War Collective, upcoming events such as Samoa in the War (1914-1918) and debates on social media and television around this years commemorations.
-There is a bigger backdrop to the war that we need to understand from a Pacific perspective – a history and legacy of colonialism that took Pacific peoples to Gallipoli and the western front, and had an impact on them beyond these events.
+A sign that our communities are coming to grips with our history and thinking about it critically is reflected in the growing number of publications, exhibitions and debates on social media and television about the annual Anzac Day commemorations.
+There is a larger context to the war that we need to understand from a Pacific perspective – a history and legacy of colonialism that took Pacific peoples to Gallipoli and the western front, and had an impact on them beyond these events.
 As the title of this blog implies there are still many questions to be asked, and a need to reflect on how we should remember as much as remembering not to forget.

 Qaravi na’i tavi = They did their duty : soldiers from Fiji in the Great War / by Christine Liava’a. — Auckland, N.Z.: Polygraphia, c2009.

 Koe kau to’a na’anau poletau = Valiant volunteers : soldiers from Tonga in the Great War / by Christine Liava’a. — Auckland, N.Z.: Polygraphia, c2011.